 Note: In a “participating policy” (also known as a “par” policy) the insurance company shares the excess profits (divisible surplus) with the policyholder in the form of annual dividends.
 Typically, these “refunds” are not taxable because they’re considered an overcharge of premium (or “reduction of basis”).

 ● ● ●

 With so many options available, it’s important to ensure that you have your clients’ best interests in mind.
-Ritter Insurance Marketing is a national final expense FMO with a fantastic life insurance department.
-Ritter offers a diverse lineup of more than 25 final expense carriers with products that have issue ages from 18 to 90 years, face values up to $100K with simplified underwriting, additional riders, and even participating dividends.
+Ritter Insurance Marketing is a national final expense FMO that offers a diverse lineup of more than 25 final expense carriers with products that have issue ages from 18 to 90 years, face values up to $100K with simplified underwriting, additional riders, and even participating dividends.
 Plus, expert staff can assist with product recommendations, quotes, illustrations, and pre-case setup to ensure a successful in-force case.
-Ritter’s Life & Annuity team even created a list of all their final expense carriers’ sweet spots!
+The team at Ritter has even created a list of all their final expense carriers’ sweet spots!
 (Note: You must register with RitterIM.com and log in to view this resource).